telerik/kendo-ui-core/docs/aspnet-mvc/helpers/grid/faq.md

         }
     </script>

-### How Do I Reload the Data in an Ajax Bound Grid?
+### How to Reload Data in Ajax-Bound Grids?

-The [read](/api/javascript/data/datasource#read) method of the DataSource should be used.
+Use the [`read`](/api/javascript/data/datasource#read) method of the DataSource.

+The example below demonstrates how to reload an Ajax-bound Grid.

-###### Example - reload an Ajax bound Grid
+###### Example

     var grid = $("#Grid").data("kendoGrid");

     grid.dataSource.read();

-### How Do I convert my models to View Model objects?
+### How to Convert My Models to View Model Objects?

-The `ToDataSourceResult` extension method supports an optional selector which can be used to convert the processed data to some other type.
+The `ToDataSourceResult` extension method supports an optional selector, which can be used to convert the processed data to some other type.

-###### Example - convert the processed data
+The example below demonstrates how to convert the processed data.

+###### Example

     public ActionResult Read([DataSourceRequest] DataSourceRequest request)
     {